The Curious Case of the Opitsaht Cows of Vancouver Island

 If you ever find yourself heading off in a Zodiac or Cabin boat on a whale-watching excursion from the laid-back little haven of Tofino on Vancouver Island, make sure that you cast eyes across the water towards a white sandy beach at Meare’s Island, Clayoquot Sound.

 Bovines ‘n’ Beaches

 You may first notice a small number of brightly coloured wooden chalets lining up across the beachfront.
 Got them?
 Good.
-Now look a little closer, between the buildings and the seas.
+Now look a little closer, between the buildings and the sea.
 Look for some movement.
 See those large brown/white patches shifting along the waterfront?
 Those are the cows.
 Yes, bovines on beaches.
 What’s this all about then?

-This beach marks the coastal frontier of the Opitsaht Reserve, one of several communities of Tla-o-qui-aht people of the Nuu-chah-nulth First Nation.
+This beach marks the coastal frontier of the Opitsaht Reserve, one of several communities of the Tla-o-qui-aht people of the Nuu-chah-nulth First Nation.
 With just sixty homes and around 174 people (at last census in 2006) this tiny hamlet is the oldest continuously occupied village in British Columbia.